Records for safeties in football: Rule exploitation

 On November 27, 2016, the Baltimore Ravens were leading the Cincinnati Bengals 19-12 with eleven seconds left in the game.
-Baltimore was on fourth down and went to punt the ball, with Ravens punter Sam Koch backpedalling and stalling in order to waste the remaining eleven seconds before running through the back of the end zone for a safety.
+Baltimore was on fourth down and came out in punt formation, but chose not to punt, instead having Ravens punter Sam Koch backpedal and stall in order to waste the remaining eleven seconds before running through the back of the end zone for a safety.

-While Koch was killing off time on the clock, his teammates were doing everything to keep the Bengals from returning or blocking the punt, with the Ravens special teams were holding and even tackling defenders (which results in penalties).
-While a game can end on an offensive penalty, the Ravens were called for holding but the penalty was declined, and the safety remained.
-The Ravens held on to win 19-14.
+While Koch was killing off time on the clock, his teammates were doing everything to keep the Bengals from coming close to him, with the Ravens special teams unit blatantly holding and even tackling defenders (which resulted in several flags being thrown).
+Time ran out, and after the play ended the officials came together to discuss penalties.
+NFL rules are such that the game would be extended for one more play after a defensive penalty, but on offensive penalties, there is no extension, and since Baltimore had possession on this play, all of the holding penalties called were offensive.
+The intentional safety was counted, ending the game with a 19-14 Ravens win.

+This had been the second time the Ravens used this play, with the first time coming in Super Bowl XLVII against the 49ers three years before.
+In that play however, the Ravens could not run out the clock all the way, requiring them to free kick to San Francisco with four seconds left.
+Time ran out on the following 49ers failed return, with the Ravens winning 34-31.

 As a result of this incident, the NFL passed a rule the following season: if a team commits multiple fouls on the same down with the intent of manipulating the game clock, the game clock will be reset and the team will receive a 15 yard penalty for unsportsmanlike conduct.